 There is no external examination but students will need to be able to research and write at an advanced level.
-Students will submit a final folio for assessment by both their teacher and UTAS staff, which students will thendiscuss during an interview at the end of the year.
-Students who enrol in this course will receive a UTAS Student Card.
+Students will submit a final folio for assessment by both their teacher and UTAS staff, which students will then discuss during an interview at the end of the year.
+Students who enrol in this course will receive a UTAS Student Card and access to UTAS services.

-- develop an awareness of the increasingly important Asia and Pacific region in which they live - skills that employers seek such as planning and time management skills, and problem-solving skills
+- an awareness of the increasingly important Asia and Pacific region in which they live - skills that employers seek such as planning, time management, and problem-solving

-- Australia in Asia and the Pacific 3
+- · Australia in Asia and the Pacific 3

-- Geography 3
+- · Geography 3

 - Modern History 3

-- Health Studies 3
+- · Health Studies 3